 The Importance of a Personal Injury or Wrongful Death Lawyer in Dram Shop Claims

 By adding another defendant to your lawsuit, the case becomes more intricate.
 Not only will you need to prove that the driver is at fault, you also need to present direct or circumstantial evidence that Georgia’s Dram Shop Act was violated.
-An experienced Georgia personal injury lawyer, like the attorneys at Banks Stubbs and McFarland, LLP, understand the nuances of these claims and will fight to earn you the compensation you deserve.
+An experienced Georgia DUI accident lawyer, like the attorneys at Banks Stubbs and McFarland, LLP, understand the nuances of these claims and will fight to earn you the compensation you deserve.

 Though the statute of limitations for these claims is typically 2 years, certain accidents may toll in as little as 6 months.
 Don’t risk the clock running out on your claim and contact our firm today.
 Call 770-887-1209 or complete our contact form online.